-Technology has made the world fashionable in the modern day.
-We frequently use a computer to complete many tasks.
-Every business is now online thanks to the use of computers.
-With the use of computers, life is simple and comfortable.
-We do not, presume that the computer was invented.
-Computers are now small, affordable, and ubiquitous.
-Computers were, far larger, more significant, and less widespread when they were fully developed.
-The abacus, which was invented more than 5000 years ago, is where the history of computers begins.
+In the modern era, technology has made the world fashionable.
+We frequently use computers to complete a variety of tasks.
+Because of the use of computers, every business is now online.
+Life is made easier and more comfortable by the use of computers.
+We do not believe the computer was invented.
+Computers are now small, cheap, and everywhere.
+When computers were fully developed, they were far larger, more significant, and less common.
+The history of computers begins with the abacus, which was invented over 5000 years ago.
 Following this, the development of computers started.

 The initial generation of computers used vacuum tubes to carry out computations.
 1946–1959 made up the first generation’s span.
 ENIAC produced the first generation of laptops (Electronic Numerical Integrator and Calculator).
 Computers from the first generation were powerful and enormous.
 They used vacuum tubes to do mathematical computations.
 Their programming was quite frustrating.
 They used a great deal of electricity.
 Computers from the first generation had more drawbacks than advantages.
 The ENIAC and UNIVAC-1 were the two most important computers.
 The first commercially available electronic computer was called UNIVAC.
 The most popular first-generation laptop was the IBM 650.
 Here is a list of early computers, including the ENIAC, EDVAC, IBM-701, and IBM-650.